vercel/next.js/docs/getting-started.md

 ## Automatic Setup

 We recommend creating a new Next.js app using `create-next-app`, which sets up everything automatically for you.

-To create a project, run:
+### Interactive

+You can create a new project interactively by running:

 ```bash
 npx create-next-app@latest